hackclub/hackclub/workshops/web_scraping/README.md

   .catch(console.error) // Error handling
 ```

 We created an interface, `PlayerData` that represents the structure of the data we're parsing.
-We then parse this information from the HTML we recieve from the webpage, and create an array of objects with that data.
+We then parse this information from the HTML we receive from the webpage, and create an array of objects with that data.

 After saving your code, you should see an array being printed in your console with the information on each player.
 Pretty awesome, right!
 Plus, all the code is typesafe!